RhetTbull/osxphotos/README.md

 returns: string tuple in format ("51 deg 30' 12.86\\" N", "0 deg 7' 54.50\\" W")
 This is the same format used by exiftool's json format.

-#### `create_path_by_date(dest, dt)`
-Creates a path in dest folder in form dest/YYYY/MM/DD/
-- `dest`: valid path as str
-- `dt`: datetime.timetuple() object
-Checks to see if path exists, if it does, do nothing and return path.
-If path does not exist, creates it and returns path.
-Useful for exporting photos to a date-based folder structure.

 ## Examples